1863 Battle of Camerone

 Mexico - 1862 - French officers - Palo Verde

 Palo Verde.
-A very rare picture showing French officers taking a break at the popular stopover between Soledad and Paso del Macho, in late 1862.
+A very rare image showing French officers resting at a popular stop between Soledad and Paso del Macho in late 1862.

 Alarm at Palo Verde

-Around 7:15 a.m., the 3rd Company gathered at Palo Verde, after having marched 15 miles (25 km) from Chiquihuite, and took a break at the wooden shelter built for French troops and convoys.
-The men emptied their bottles into a large pot to make coffee, and Corporal Magnin and his group went to the nearby fountain to bring fresh water for the whole unit.
-The sun shone and a number of legionnaires went to sleep.
-It seemed like another calm day in Mexico…
+Around 7:15 a.m., the company regrouped at Palo Verde after completing their 15-mile (25-km) march from Chiquihuite.
+They paused to rest at the wooden shelter built for French troops and transport columns.
+The men emptied their field bottles into a pot to make coffee, while Corporal Magnin and his group set off toward the nearby fountain to collect fresh water for the entire unit.
+The sun was rising, and a number of legionnaires lay down to sleep.
+It seemed like just another quiet morning in Mexico – but not for long.

-Between 7:45 and 8:00 a.m., the company was alerted by a sentinel who had spotted something raising a cloud of dust about 1.5 mile (2.5 km) away, between Palo Verde and Camerone.
-Captain Danjou took a look at the road through his field glass: Mexicans!
-Then he shouted: “Enemy!
-To arms!
+Between 7:45 and 8:00 a.m., a sentinel spotted movement in the distance – a cloud of dust rising about 1.5 miles (2.5 km) away, between Palo Verde and Camerone.
+Captain Danjou raised his field glass, looked toward the road, and confirmed the worst: Mexicans.
+He shouted, “Enemy!
+To arms!”

-Within five minutes, the men were ready for combat.
-The unfinished coffee was poured away.
-Corporal Magnin and his group had to return hastily, without water.
-Meanwhile, the Mexican irregular cavalrymen (guerrillas) disappeared.
-An order was issued to leave the place and get closer to see what had just happened.
+Within five minutes, the company was ready for combat.
+The coffee was abandoned.
+Corporal Magnin and his men had to return quickly, without water.
+Meanwhile, the Mexicans had vanished from view.
+Danjou gave the order to leave the site and advance to determine what had just occurred.

 Back to Camerone